GetStream/stream-chat-android/stream-chat-android-compose/README.md

 ## Sample app

 To see these components in action, check out our [sample app](../stream-chat-android-compose-sample), which implements a messaging application based on these components.

+## Project management and milestones

+We keep all of our project planning, management, milestones and ticket tracking open and public, in GitHub projects.

+To see what we're working on at the moment, what we have planned for the future and what milestones we have, check out the [Compose Planning](https://github.com/orgs/GetStream/projects/6) project board.